-At the top of the list is Alternative Dispute Resolution (often referred to as ADR by solicitors) is very much flavour of the month with courts and judges.
+At the top of the list is Alternative Dispute Resolution (often referred to as ‘ADR’ by solicitors).
+ADR is very much ‘flavour of the month’ with courts and judges.
 Parties are encouraged to embrace ADR wherever possible, and this is as true in the field of contested wills as anywhere else.

-We fully embrace ADR and make a point of inviting the other side in any contested will claim or contentious probate case to engage in it.
-ADR helps to break down the traditional distinction between “winners” and “losers” and this can be particularly important in contested will cases that often see families deeply divided.
-ADR can also help to avoid the escalation of solicitors fees and legal costs in disputed will cases.
-This is particularly important in estates of a modest size and value, where legal fees can often deplete the money that is available for distribution to the parties.
+We make a point of inviting the other side in most contested will dispute or contentious probate case to engage in ADR.
+It can help to break down the traditional distinction between “winners” and “losers” which can be particularly important in these cases which often see families deeply divided.
+ADR can also help to avoid the escalation of solicitors fees and legal costs.
+This is crucial in estates of a modest size and value, where legal fees can often have a disoroportionate impact on the money that is available for distribution to the parties.

 We are strong supporters of mediation in particular and have attended numerous mediations around the country in contested will claims that have resulted in successful settlements for our clients.
 As an experienced will dispute solicitor i am very aware of the advantages of mediation over litigation; mediation is a faster and less divisive alternative to a contested trial, but above all, it is significantly cheaper.
-Of course, mediation is not suitable in every disputed will case, but in our opinion it should always be considered; alongside other suitable forms of ADR, such as “early neutral evaluation by counsel”.
+Of course, mediation is not suitable in every will dispute case, but we believe it should always be considered, alongside other suitable forms of ADR, such as “early neutral evaluation by counsel”.

 We are also committed to following the ACTAPS Code.
 The Association of Contentious Trust and Probate Specialists (better known as ACTAPS for short) have created the Code to promote the resolution of trust and probate disputes.
-As experienced solicitors, we are only too well aware of the damage that acrimonious and expensive court proceedings can cause.
+A specialist will dispute solicitor will know the damage that acrimonious and expensive court proceedings can cause.
 The Code is designed to reduce conflict and it endorses the use of mediation processes at an early stage.
 Although the ACTAPS Code is voluntary, it is held in high regard by judges and parties who disregard the Code can find themselves in hot water with the court.

 In brief, the ACTAPS Code gives provision for the following:-

-A detailed Letter of Claim relating to the particular type of contested will dispute or inheritance claim;
+- A detailed Letter of Claim relating to the particular type of will dispute or inheritance claim;

 Provision of a Lark v Nugus letter;